openaire/openaire-catalogue-docs/docs/data-model/entities/result.md

 ## Sub-types

-There are the following four sub-types of `Result`.
+There are the following sub-types of `Result`.
 Each inherits all its fields and extends them with the following.

 ### Publication